foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 * Updated the compendium definitions to match Foundry v9 requirements.
 * Updated several operative class features to include proper and correct modifier support.
 * Updated several vanguard class features to include proper and correct modifier support.
+* Wealth label on the inventory panel now displays how it was calculated, as well as the wealth by character level and estimated level by wealth values, following CRB pg.
+391.

 * Module support: Rolls that are made without involving the UI now receive a data flag called skipUI.